 We cannot change the things for which we are not responsible.

 It’s all very well to be responsible for the good things in life.
 The Promotion.
 The Money in the bank.
 The Hard Won Qualification.
-But people rarely like being responsible for the bad stuff.
-But if they are not responsible, they are the victim, plain and simple.
-And Victims by definition do not win.
+But people rarely like being responsible for the bad stuff, especially if it’s someone else’s fault.
+But if we are not responsible, we are the victim.
+And Victims by definition cannot change their circumstances.

 Do you want to win at life?
-Take responsibility for your life…all of it.
+Take responsibility (but not fault) for your life…all of it.